Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/create-cluster-bicep/README.md

 ---
-description: This template creates an Azure Stack HCI 23H2 cluster using a BICEP template.
+description: This template creates an Azure Stack HCI 23H2 cluster using a Bicep template.
 page_type: sample
 products:
 - azure
-- bicep
+- Bicep
-urlFragment: create-cluster-bicep
+urlFragment: create-cluster-Bicep
 languages:
 - json
 ---
 # Creates an Azure Stack HCI 23H2 cluster and supporting resources

-This template allows you to create an Azure Stack HCI cluster using version 23H2, and all of the supporting resources e.g.
+This template allows you to create an Azure Stack HCI cluster using version 23H2+, and all of the supporting resources e.g.

 - Key Vault - which will be named *deploymentprefix*-hcikv
 - Key Vault Diagnostic Storage Account - which will be named *deploymentprefix*diag